Palais Fugger taxis

 The 20th and 21st centuries are known as the information age.
 The internet revolutionised almost every aspect of life.
 The major changes that took place around 1500 also had a lot to do with new ways of disseminating news.
 The production and distribution of news, information and ideas was revolutionised thanks to two innovations.
 The printing press made it easier to reproduce information.
 Around the same time, a more efficient postal system began to be established in the Holy Roman Empire.
 The story of the Taxis family, who organised this postal service, is an example of the development opportunities offered by the early modern period around 1500.
 It is closely linked to the Habsburgs and the city of Innsbruck, which for a short time under Emperor Maximilian was not only the royal seat but also the European postal centre.

 The Taxis were a Lombard family from the lower nobility.
 As early as the 13th century, Omodeo de Tasso had set up a courier service between the major Italian cities in northern Italy.
-There was no reasonably functioning postal system in the Middle Ages, as there had been in ancient Rome.
-However, when Maximilian made Innsbruck his residence in 1490, he needed the most efficient communication possible within his large empire, which stretched from the Netherlands via Augsburg and Regensburg to Vienna.
-To this end, he engaged the Compania de Tassis who set up their own permanent relay line with infrastructure and personnel for the emperor.
-The first postal centre of the modern era in Europe had become the royal seat of Innsbruck.
-The brothers Janetto, Francesco and Giovanni Battista de Tassis, in German Franz and Johann Baptist von Taxis, were appointed imperial postmasters by Maximilian I. Stations were set up at intervals of 20 - 40 kilometres, so-called PostsThe first of these was set up as a relay service, on which messengers and horses alternated in order to shorten the delivery times for messages.
-As the Habsburg Empire grew, the demands on the relay service also increased.
-The network had to reach from Spain to Hungary, from Milan to Brussels.
-The members of the Taxis family were just as widely spread across Europe as the individual posts.
+In the Middle Ages, there was no reasonably functioning, transnational postal system of the kind that had existed in ancient Rome.
+The growing empire under Maximilian, which stretched from the Netherlands via Augsburg and Regensburg to Vienna, needed the most efficient communication possible.
+To this end, he engaged the Compania de Tassis who set up their own permanent relay line for the emperor, complete with infrastructure and personnel.
+The brothers Janetto, Francesco and Giovanni Battista de Tassis, in German Franz and Johann Baptist von Taxis, were appointed by Maximilian I as Imperial postmasters made.
+The emperor wanted to utilise their experience to connect his vast empire with information technology.

 Jakob Fugger: the richest man in history

-There is hardly an uncrowned person who had a greater influence on the history of Europe until the 20th century than Jakob Fugger (1459-1525).
+There is hardly an uncrowned person who had a greater influence on the history of Europe until the 20th century than Jakob Fugger (1459 - 1525).
 Not only did his lifetime coincide with that of Emperor Maximilian, the fates of the two men were closely linked.
 The history of Tyrol was also shaped by the most important financial magnate of his time.

-An early form of financial capitalism emerged in the region between Florence, Venice and Milan.
+Jakob Fugger came from a family of merchants in Augsburg.
+The arrival of the progenitor of the family was recorded in the Augsburg tax book under "Fucker advenit".
+In the 15th century, a Fugger trading network of factories gradually developed.
+The merchants founded factories in Venice, Bolzano, Milan, Nuremberg, Frankfurt, Bruges and Antwerp for their textile business.
+Factories were a multifunctional mix of sales area, financial branch, horse station, warehouse, post and news centre and diplomatic representation.
+This system had spilled over the Alps from northern Italy.
+An early form of financial capitalism had emerged in the region between Florence, Venice and Milan.
 Banking began its triumphal march through Europe here in the late Middle Ages.
-Merchants who did not want to carry vast amounts of cash with them needed so-called bills of exchange in order to carry out their transactions.
+Merchants who did not want to carry vast amounts of cash with them needed so-called bills of exchange to carry out their transactions.
 They therefore began to set up branch offices in the major trading cities.
 Italian financial institutions also had branches in Innsbruck from the High Middle Ages onwards.

 Jakob Fugger's relationship with the House of Habsburg, and in particular with Tyrol, began to intensify in 1487.
 The Tyrolean sovereign Siegmund was defeated in a military conflict with the Republic of Venice.
-In order to pay his debt of 100,000 florins to the Mediterranean power, he borrowed money from the Fuggers.
+In order to pay his debt of 100,000 guilders to the Mediterranean power, he borrowed money from the Fuggers.
 In return, he issued promissory notes, which he covered by pledging the Schwaz silver mine to his lenders.
 Schwaz was the largest silver mine in the world before the development of the American silver mines.
-The Fuggers sold the Schwaz silver to the Hall mint, which they also owned, and in turn lent these coins to Duke Siegmund.
+The Fuggers sold the Schwaz silver to the Hall mint, which they also operated, and in turn lent these coins to Duke Siegmund.
 A special kind of cycle was born.

 Baroque: art movement and art of living